codeandtheory/YCoreUI/README.md

   This lightweight framework primarily comprises:

   * UIView extensions for declarative Auto Layout
-  * UIScrollView extensions to assist with keyboard avoidance
   * UIColor extensions for WCAG 2.0 contrast ratio calculations
+  * (iOS only) UIScrollView extensions to assist with keyboard avoidance

   It also contains miscellaneous other Foundation and UIKit extensions.

 Documentation